BEFORESCROLL STUDIO

 Questions, gently.

 Right.
-Lauds isn't another Bible app — it's the small lock between you and the feed.
+Prayer First isn't another Bible app — it's the small lock between you and the feed.
 We send you to your Bible app (YouVersion, Olive Tree, Logos, the one you already love), or let you use a physical Bible timer.
 The verse on the lock screen is a small daily nudge, not a substitute for the real thing.

 Which apps can it block?